DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Detailed OOD Detection Performance

 \subsection{ImageNet Evaluation}

-Table~\ref{table: detailed_imagenet_benchmark} showcases detailed evaluation on ImageNet benchmark, using broad pre-trained model DenseNet-121, ResNet-50, MobileNet-v2, and EfficientNet-B0, for which we re-evaluated all baselines to ensure a fair comparison.
-Since results for DenseNet-121 and EfficientNet-b0 were not available in the original publications of foundational baselines (e.g., ReAct, DICE, ASH), we rigorously re-evaluated these methods ourselves.
+Table~\ref{table: detailed_imagenet_benchmark_a} and Table~\ref{table: detailed_imagenet_benchmark_b} showcases detailed evaluation on ImageNet benchmark, using broad pre-trained model EfficientNet-B0, DenseNet-121, ResNet-50, and MobileNet-v2 for which we re-evaluated all baselines to ensure a fair comparison.
+Since results for DenseNet-121 and EfficientNet-b0 were not available in the original publications of primary baselines chosen (e.g., ODIN, Energy, GradNorm, KNN, ReAct, DICE, ASH, SCALE), we rigorously re-evaluated these methods ourselves.
 To ensure a fair and direct comparison, we carefully followed the hyperparameter selection protocols described in their respective papers.